byutrg/js-Convert-DCA-DCT/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (optionally use 'yarn' instead of 'npm' if 'yarn' is preferred):

 ### `npm start`